osiam/connector4python/oauth2-client/README.md

 * Now you will be redirected to the authentication server where you need to pass the credentials
 * After that you will be asked whether you want to authorize the client application to access the requested resources
 * In the end a page with the access token and other parameters will be presented or the error if the access was declined

+On the last page there are additionally options to get, create and update a resource.
+Also the errors with code and message are visible e.g. if a user does not exist or a update was not possible or you want to create a user twice with the same user name.